 Every action is born of experience.
 The QUO curate stories that will help broaden our understanding of what is happening around us, and inspire action.
 Based on the lived experiences of our contributors, the stories here cover issues that are at the heart of our development as a community.

-Ravi is a survivor of Australia’s No Advantage Asylum Policy.
-He was detained in Nauru and Victoria for over 3 years.
+Part two of our miniseries.
+Ravi was detained in Nauru and Victoria for over 3 years.
 Upon his release in 2016, Ravi launched his poetry anthology 'From Hell to Hell' and continues to speak out on behalf of those who remain incarcerated in Australia’s onshore and offshore mandatory detention centres.
 Filmed by Alfred Pek.